 The motion stressed that Nigerians were among the victims.

-The House specifically requested South African President, Jacob Zuma, to immediately investigate the attacks and punish those responsible.
+African President, Jacob Zuma, to immediately investigate the attacks

 The motion was sponsored by the Chairman, House Committee on Diaspora Affairs, Abike Dabiri-Erewa.

-“Nigeria frowns on the spate of killings of Nigerians in South Africa and requests President Zuma to investigate the cases and bring the perpetrators to justice”, the motion stated.
+of Nigerians in South Africa and requests President Zuma to investigate

 “They steal, break into their homes, businesses, take their properties, killing them.